Saint-LJ/SNAKE-Game/README.md

 ### Dependencies

-For the following commands to work, you must install:
+For the following terminal commands to work, you must install:

 * <a aria-label="Homebrew" href="https://brew.sh">`🍺 Homebrew`</a>
 ```sh